paulf-999/python_templates/tests/README.md

 ---

-## Useful PyTest Command Line Args
+## Useful Pytest Command Line Args

 * `-k`: this is used to only run target tests that match your substring expression.
 See `pytest_fixture_example` in the `Makefile`.